 Presented by SC Johnson

-Catching the travel bug has its pleasures and its perils.
-A blanket of insect bites or a raging fever is not a souvenir anyone wants to bring home from a trip.
+Catching the travel bug comes with its pleasures and its perils.
+No one wants to bring home a blanket of insect bites or a raging fever as a souvenir from a trip.

-Wherever your adventures lead, enjoying them to the fullest requires distancing yourself from the local insect life, which can include mosquitoes, ticks, sandflies (reviled as “no-see-ums”) and chiggers.
+Wherever your adventures lead, enjoying them to the fullest requires distancing yourself from the local insect life.
+That can include mosquitoes, ticks, sandflies (reviled as “no-see-ums”) and chiggers.

 Travelers bound for Central and South America, Africa, India and southeast Asia often receive preventive medicines before they depart.
 But vaccines don’t exist for all mosquito-borne viruses, and the Centers for Disease Control and Protection says the reliability of such treatments varies.
 That’s why the CDC advises even vaccinated travelers to apply insect repellents on the ground.

-The good news: Protection can be packed in checked baggage if you’re traveling domestically or purchased once you’ve arrived at your destination if you’re headed overseas.
+The good news: You can pack protection in checked baggage if you’re traveling domestically or purchase some once you arrive at your destination when heading overseas.

 Travel Recommended, Bug rejected